mredenti/ModernCMake/slides/episodes/finding_packages.md

 find_package to find and load settings from an external project find_path to find a directory containing the named file find_program to find a program

-a list with all cmake modules for a particular version...

-## CONFIG

-- Looks for a file named `find<package_name>.cmake` in the CMake cache variable `CMAKE_MODULE_PATH`
-- The CMake scripts define variables and imported targets

 ## RECAP